NBC Sports

-NBC Sports is an American programming division for NBCUniversal, a division of Comcast, that is responsible for sports broadcasts on their broadcast network NBC, the cable channels NBC owns, and on Peacock.
-The division was founded on May 17, 1939 and is officially owned and operated by NBCUniversal's subsidiary NBC Sports Group.
-Formerly operating as "a service of NBC News", it broadcasts a diverse array of sports events, including Big East basketball, Big Ten football and basketball, NASCAR, the National Basketball Association (NBA), the National Football League (NFL), Major League Baseball (MLB), Notre Dame football, the Olympic Games, PGA Tour golf, the Premier League, the Tour de France, and Thoroughbred racing among others.
-With Comcast's acquisition of NBCUniversal in 2011, its own cable sports networks were aligned with NBC Sports into a part of the division known as the NBC Sports Group.
+NBC Sports is an American sports programming division for NBCUniversal, a division of Comcast, and owned and operated through its subsidiary NBC Sports Group, that is responsible for sports broadcasts on its broadcast network NBC, its cable channels, and its streaming service Peacock.
+Founded on May 17, 1939, originally as "a service of NBC News", NBC Sports broadcasts a diverse array of sports events, including Big East basketball, Big Ten football and basketball, NASCAR, the National Basketball Association (NBA), the National Football League (NFL), Major League Baseball (MLB), Notre Dame football, the Olympic Games, PGA Tour golf, the Premier League, the Tour de France and Thoroughbred racing among others.

+With Comcast's acquisition of NBCUniversal in 2011, its own cable sports networks were aligned with NBC Sports into a part of the NBC Sports Group division.
+In 2026, NBCUniversal spun off most of their cable channels to form Versant and NBC Sports may still produce Olympics coverage and other selected telecasts on those networks.

 History

 2000s

 In 2000, NBC declined to renew its broadcast agreement with Major League Baseball (MLB).
 In 2002, NBC was additionally outbid by ESPN and ABC for the National Basketball Association (NBA)'s new broadcast contract, ending the league's twelve-year run on NBC.